 Using interviews and a wealth of rare and never before seen archive, Still the Enemy Within draws together personal experiences – whether they’re tragic, funny or terrifying – to take the audience on an emotionally powerful journey through the dramatic events of that year.

 Follow Norman Strike, from devising ingenious ways of getting past police road blocks in a key battleground, Nottingham, to suddenly finding himself a minor celebrity after a mishap on national television; Paul Symonds, from the optimism and excitement of a young man fighting for his future to the tragic death of his best friend on a picket line; Joyce Sheppard, from her life as an ordinary housewife to becoming a political activist and facing violence as huge numbers of police are sent in to Yorkshire villages to break the strike.

 They along with a range of fascinating characters who fought alongside them, give a frank, emotional and ultimately inspiring account of ordinary people at the centre of extraordinary events.
 From the infamous Battle of Orgreave, where miners found themselves in a brutal confrontation with over five thousand police, to the hardship endured after almost a year on strike – their story is not just one of personal drama but one that shaped the world we live in today.

 Still the Enemy Within is ultimately a universal tale of ordinary people standing up for what they believe in.
 It challenges us to look again at our past so that in the words of one miner, “we can still seek to do something about the future”.

-At this free screening in Berlin, we will be joined by the film’s Executive Producer Mike Simons, who will take part in a Q&A after the film is screened.
+At this free screening in Berlin, we will be joined by the film’s Executive Producer Mike Simons, who will take part in a Q&A.

 - Karl-Liebknecht Haus